 West Coast Media

-I returned to making ceramics when I moved to the Isle of Skye 20 years ago.
-I decided to stop making functional earthenware to concentrate on sculptural work.
-The pieces are inspired by the geology and erosion of the Highlands and the effect of people on the surface of the land.
+I returned to the North and to making ceramics when I moved to the Isle of Skye 25 years ago.
+I am inspired by the geology and textures of the Highlands and the effect of erosion and of people on its surface.

 Please note: directory profiles are paid for and maintained by individual makers or craft places.
 Craft Scotland is not responsible for incorrect details and we have no contact details other than those provided.